 Cartier later used the word Canada to refer not only to that particular village but to the entire area subject to Donnacona (the chief at Stadacona).

 By 1545, European books and maps had begun referring to this small region along the Saint Lawrence River as Canada.

-after that the flag often referred to as the Canadian flag, or
+The Canadian flag is known as the Canadian flag, or

 The national flag consisting of a red field with a white square

 with a Maple leaf in the middle.